 Shell Scripting Widely used for task automation and tying together a group of diverse scripts or tools for background processes.
 Shell scripts are not recommended for implementing web accessible services.

 Frameworks can be used to quickly prototype a web application and provide a large number of built in tools and services for developers.
 This is a list of some of the more popular web application frameworks.
-Keep in mind that if your team chooses to adopt one of these frameworks for your project, the Hackathon team does not provide this software by default in the development environments, and you will need to be responsible for knowing how to use it effectively with little to no support.
+Keep in mind that if your team chooses to adopt one of these frameworks for your project, the Hackathon team does not provide this software, and you will need to be responsible for knowing how to use it effectively with little to no support.

 Django A Python MVC web framework.
 Django is arguably the most popular Python based framework currently in use.